googleads/googleads-shopping-samples/python/README.md

 [google-auth-oauthlib](https://pypi.python.org/pypi/google-auth-oauthlib),
 and [google-auth-httplib2](https://pypi.python.org/pypi/google-auth-httplib2).

+For your convenience, you can run the following command from this directory to install all needed dependencies via [pip](https://pip.pypa.io/):

+    $ pip install -r requirements.txt

 ## Setup Authentication and Sample Configuration

 If you have not already done so, please read the top-level `README` to discover